MCLegoMan/glowsheep/readme.md

 #
 Licensed under LGPL-3.0-or-later.

+Some assets used are property of Mojang Studios, and fall under [Minecraft EULA](https://www.minecraft.net/en-us/eula).

 This mod is not affiliated with/endorsed by Mojang Studios or Microsoft.
 [Minecraft](https://minecraft.net) is a trademark of Microsoft Corporation.